Our support services

 These patients required follow up with their family physician.

 Country Grocer Men’s Health Day is saving lives.
-Hope to see you next year!
+Hope to see you this year – mark your calendars for Saturday, September 9th!

 Country Grocer Men’s Health Day is an annual education fair that highlights issues related to all aspects of men’s health.
 The event includes: